Skip to content

 A station can be functional and still be unintentionally using the coax as part of the radiator.

-To keep an OCFD behaving like a dipole (instead of “dipole + feedline antenna”), the most robust approach is:
+To keep an OCFD behaving like a dipole instead of “dipole plus feedline antenna,” the most robust approach is usually to separate the two jobs:

-(Important) A UNUN is a voltage transformer.
-Its job is impedance transformation... not common-mode suppression.
+Important: a UNUN is primarily an impedance transformer.
+Its job is impedance transformation, not common-mode suppression.

-Right after the UNUN, add a strong 1:1 current balun / choke to force the feedline to behave like a feedline... not like a third antenna leg.
-This is the piece that actually suppresses common-mode current on the outside of the coax.
+Right after the UNUN, add a strong 1:1 current balun / choke to force the feedline to behave like a feedline, not like a third antenna leg.
+This is the piece that suppresses common-mode current on the outside of the coax.

 Why “4:1 balun” is not always the best default

-A combined “4:1 current balun” can work well in some installations, especially when the environment around the feedpoint is relatively symmetric and the antenna is very high (think: the feedpoint is well removed from ground and nearby conductors... often approaching more than 1/2λ above ground on the lowest band).
+A combined 4:1 current balun can work well in some installations, especially when the environment around the feedpoint is relatively symmetric and the antenna is high and clear.

-But in typical real-world OCFD installs (lower heights, trees, gutters, masts, coax routing near one leg), the feedpoint is effectively unbalanced to its surroundings.
-In that situation, a 4:1 UNUN followed by a dedicated 1:1 choke is usually the most predictable way to get both:
+But in typical real-world OCFD installs — lower heights, trees, gutters, masts, roofs, and coax routing near one leg — the feedpoint is effectively asymmetrical to its surroundings.
+In that situation, a 4:1 UNUN followed by a dedicated 1:1 choke is usually the more predictable way to get both:

 • the impedance transformation you need, and